silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

 NoughtsAndCrosses[2,3] <- 'X'
 StudentNames[n+1] <- StudentNames[n]
 ```
+Where the accessing index will be an expression resolving to `INTEGER`.

-However, statements like these which accesses a group of array elements in
+Statements like these which accesses a group of array elements in
-this explicit fashions are invalid:
+this particular fashion is invalid:
 ```
 StudentNames[1 TO 30]: <- ""
 ```

-Instead, use an appropriate loop structure to assign the elements
-individually.
-For example:
+There will be a recommendation to perform the following operation instead:
 ```
 FOR Index <- 1 TO 30
    StudentNames[Index] <- ""